pouretrebelle/chareads.com/README.md

 - `npm run sync:videos` scaffolds video content for recent YouTube videos via the API.
 - `npm run sync:books` scaffolds book content for recently-read books using the Goodreads
+- `npm run sync:tbr` imports data for unread Goodreads books, to add affiliate links to timestamp references

-Each sync script takes an argument for book/video count, for example use `npm run sync:videos -- 2` to scaffold the two most recent videos.
+The video and book sync scripts take a count argument, for example use `npm run sync:videos -- 2` to scaffold the two most recent videos.